 Sleep mode will cause the keypad to reduce power consumption by reducing live circuits.
-For the keypad to enter the sleep mode, it will require the main 30 amp breaker to be on and no switch activity for four hours, all pumps turned off and the ignition is off.
-When the key pad is in the sleep mode, the accessories will not function.
-To wake the keypad, you must press one of the following functions: Start, Stop, 1, 2, 3, 4 or any button on the bow touch pad with the main breaker set to the on position.
-After pressing one of the buttons, you can then proceed with your desired operation.
-While the keypad is in the sleep mode, the float switch to the bilge still has power and if the float switch is triggered, it will wake the keypad.
-If the bilge pumps, livewell pumps, or ignition is left on, the system will not enter sleep mode.
+For the keypad to enter sleep mode, it will require the main 30 amp breaker to be on and no switch activity for four hours, all pumps turned off, and the ignition off.
+While the keypad is in the sleep mode, the accessories will not function.
+To wake the keypad, you must press one of the following functions: "Start", "Stop", "1", "2", "3", "4", or any button on the bow touch pad with the main breaker set to the "ON" position.
+After pressing one of these buttons, you can then proceed with your desired operation.
+While the keypad is in sleep mode, the float switch to the bilge still has power and if the float switch is triggered, it will wake the keypad.
+If any bilge pump, livewell pump, or ignition is left on, the system will not enter sleep mode.